MOSSMV/mossmv.github.io/about/code-of-conduct.md

 ## Conflicts of interest

 We expect leaders to be aware when they are conflicted due to employment or other projects they are involved in, and abstain or delegate decisions that may be seen to be self-interested.
-We expect that everyone who participates in MDS does so with the goal of making life better for its members and the public.
+We expect that everyone who participates in MOSS does so with the goal of making life better for its members and the public.

 When in doubt, ask for a second opinion.
 Perceived conflicts of interest are important to address; as a leader, act to ensure that decisions are credible even if they must occasionally be unpopular, difficult or favourable to the interests of one group over another.